 The actuarial procedures and assumptions used in this valuation are described in this section.
 The actuarial assumptions are intended to estimate the future plan experience of the members and benefit recipients of your retirement plan.
+In our opinion, these assumptions offer a reasonable estimate of anticipated experience affecting TCDRS and are expected to have no significant bias.
 Any variations in future plan experience from that expected under these assumptions will result in corresponding changes in the estimated costs of the plan's benefits.